RupalGayakwad31/Excel-Dshboard/README.md

 ## Airbnb Data Dashboard
 #### This project showcases an Airbnb data analysis dashboard designed in Excel, aimed at providing a comprehensive view of room availability, pricing trends, and popularity metrics.
-T

 ## Key Features
 ### Total Number of Rooms: